ploomber/projects/README.md

 This repository contains sample pipelines developed using [Ploomber](https://github.com/ploomber/ploomber).

-**Note:** Make sure you read the [first two tutorials](https://ploomber.readthedocs.io/en/stable/get-started/spec-api-python.html) in the documentation to familiarize yourself with Ploomber's basic concepts.
+**Note:** We recommend you to go through the [first tutorial](https://ploomber.readthedocs.io/en/stable/get-started/spec-api-python.html) to learn the basics of Ploomber.

 ## Running examples